California’s Death Valley sizzles as brutal heat wave continues

-Long the hottest place on Earth, Death Valley put a sizzling exclamation point Sunday on a record warm summer that is baking nearly the entire globe by flirting with some of the hottest temperatures ever recorded, meteorologists said.
+DEATH VALLEY, Calif.
+(AP) — Long the hottest place on Earth, Death Valley put a sizzling exclamation point Sunday on a record warm summer that is baking nearly the entire globe by flirting with some of the hottest temperatures ever recorded, meteorologists said.

-Temperatures in Death Valley, which runs along part of central California’s border with Nevada, were forecast to reach 128 degrees (53.33 degrees Celsius) on Sunday at the aptly named Furnace Creek, the National Weather Service said.
+Temperatures in Death Valley, which runs along part of central California’s border with Nevada, reached 128 degrees Fahrenheit (53.33 degrees Celsius) on Sunday at the aptly named Furnace Creek, the National Weather Service said.

-The hottest temperature ever record was 134 degrees (56.67 degrees Celsius) in July 1913 at Furnace Creek, said Randy Ceverny of the World Meteorological Organization, the body recognized as keeper of world records.
-Temperatures at or above 130 degrees (54.44 degrees Celsius) have only been recorded on Earth a handful of times, mostly in Death Valley.
+The hottest temperature ever recorded on Earth was 134 F (56.67 C) in July 1913 at Furnace Creek, said Randy Ceverny of the World Meteorological Organization, the body recognized as keeper of world records.
+Temperatures at or above 130 F (54.44 C) have only been recorded on Earth a handful of times, mostly in Death Valley.

 “With global warming, such temperatures are becoming more and more likely to occur,” Ceverny, the World Meteorological Organization’s records coordinator, said in an email.
 “Long-term: Global warming is causing higher and more frequent temperature extremes.
-Short-term: This particular weekend is being driven by a very very strong upper level ridge of high pressure over the Western U.S.”
+Short-term: This particular weekend is being driven by a very very strong upper-level ridge of high pressure over the Western U.S.”

-On Sunday in Death Valley, meteorologists were tracking high clouds in the area that could keep temperatures in check.

-“The all-time record seems fairly safe today,” said Matt Woods, a meteorologist with the National Weather Service’s Las Vegas office, which monitors Death Valley.
+Furnace Creek is an unincorporated community within Death Valley National Park.
+It’s home to the park’s visitor center, which includes a digital thermometer popular with tourists.
+On Sunday afternoon, dozens of people gathered at the thermometer — some wearing fur coats as a joke — hoping to snap a picture with a temperature reading that would shock their friends and family.

+That digital thermometer hit 130 degrees at one point on Sunday, but it’s not an official reading.
+The National Weather Service said the highest temperature recorded on Sunday was 128 F (53.3 C) — a high that was unlikely to be surpassed as the sun went down.

+William Cadwallader lives in Las Vegas, where temperatures reached 116 F (46.67 C) on Sunday, nearing the all-time high of 117 degrees.
+But Cadwallader said he’s been visiting Death Valley during the summer for years just to say he’s been to the hottest place on Earth.

+“I just want to go to a place, sort of like Mount Everest, to say, you know, you did it,” he said.

 The heat wave is just one part of the extreme weather hitting the U.S. over the weekend.
-Four people died in Pennsylvania on Saturday when heavy rains caused a sudden flash flood that swept away multiple cars.
-Three other people, including a 9-month-old boy and a 2-year-old girl, remained missing.
+Five people died in Pennsylvania on Saturday when heavy rains caused a sudden flash flood that swept away multiple cars.
+A 9-month-old boy and a 2-year-old girl remained missing.
 In Vermont, authorities were concerned about landslides as rain continued after days of flooding.

 Death Valley’s brutal temperatures come amid a blistering stretch of hot weather that has put roughly one-third of Americans under some type of heat advisory, watch or warning.
-Las Vegas also faced the possibility of reaching an all-time record temperature on Sunday, while residents from Sacramento to Phoenix grappled with triple-digit days and little nighttime relief.
+Heat waves are not as visually dramatic as other natural disasters, but experts say they are more deadly.
+A heat wave in parts of the South and Midwest killed more than a dozen people last month.

+Residents in the western U.S. have long been accustomed to extreme temperatures, and the heat appeared to prompt minimal disruptions in California over the weekend.
+Local governments opened cooling centers for people without access to air conditioning to stay cool.
+The heat forced officials to cancel horse racing at the opening weekend of the California State Fair as officials urged fair-goers to stay hydrated and seek refuge inside one of the seven air-conditioned buildings.

+Temperatures in Phoenix hit 114 F (45.56 C) on Sunday, the 17th consecutive day of 110 degrees or higher.
+The record is 18 days, set in June 1974.
+Phoenix is on track to break that record on Tuesday, said Gabriel Lojero, a meteorologist with the National Weather Service.

 Heat records are being shattered all over the U.S. South, from California to Florida.
 But it’s far more than that.
-It’s worldwide with devastating heat hitting Europe, along with dramatic floods in the U.S. Northeast, India, Japan and China.
+It’s worldwide, with devastating heat hitting Europe along with dramatic floods in the U.S. Northeast, India, Japan and China.

 For nearly all of July, the world has been in uncharted hot territory, according to the University of Maine’s Climate Reanalyzer.